isomerpages/edb-pix/_explore-business-opportunities/Find innovation partners.md

 description: ""
 variant: markdown
 ---
-## Innovation Partners
-Browse the following resources to find innovation partners or innovative solution providers for your business.
+Browse the resources below to find innovation partners or innovative solution providers for your business.

 | Resource |
 | -------- |